Sell more with better email & SMS

 Which one of the two are you likely to click through (assuming your name is Jack and your dog’s name is Blackie)?

-Subject: Spring Sale on Pet ProductsSubject: Blackie’s Health Check-up Reminder
+Subject: Spring Sale on Pet Products | Subject: Blackie’s Health Check-up Reminder |

+Dear Valued Customer, We are excited to announce our Spring Sale on Pet Products!
+From dog food to cat toys, we have everything your furry friend needs at unbeatable prices.
+Visit our website or stop by our store to take advantage of this limited-time offer.
+Thank you for choosing our company for all of your pet care needs!
+Sincerely, Company X | Dear Jack, We hope you and Blackie are doing well!
+We wanted to remind you that Blackie is due for their annual health check-up.
+As a valued customer, we know how important your pet’s health is to you, and we want to help you keep them happy and healthy.
 During their visit, our experienced veterinarian will perform a thorough examination of Blackie to ensure they are in good health.
-We’ll also discuss any concerns or questions you may have about their diet, exercise, and overall well-being.If you have any questions or would like to schedule an appointment, please don’t hesitate to contact us.
+We’ll also discuss any concerns or questions you may have about their diet, exercise, and overall well-being.
+If you have any questions or would like to schedule an appointment, please don’t hesitate to contact us.
 We look forward to seeing you and Blackie soon!
+Best regards, Company X |

 Personalization matters.

 People are bombarded with thousands of non-personalized emails each week.
-And while so many companies personalize their emails as well, it’s important to make sure you’re doing too.
+And while so many companies personalize their emails as well, it’s important to make sure you’re doing so, too.

-Otherwise, you’ll be putting a bad impression in front of your recipients.
+Otherwise, you’ll be making a bad impression in front of your recipients.
 Personalizing your subject line will help you increase your open rates.
 At the same time, personalizing your email copy will increase the chances of your customers clicking through.

 If you want your pet care email marketing campaign to deliver great results, you need to put the right message in front of the right people.

 For example, if you have a customer who regularly purchases dog food from your store, then you can send them personalized emails that feature promotions about high-quality dog food brands or dog food flavors.
-However, if a customer has only purchased cat food from your store, it doesn’t make sense to send him/her the same email.
+However, if a customer has only purchased cat food from your store, it doesn’t make sense to send them the same email.

 Email segmentation helps you make sure the right emails reach the right people.
 Segmenting your emails can help you increase your open rates, click-through rates, and conversion rates.
 At the same time, it helps you avoid spam filters and decrease your unsubscribe count.

-#6 Include a clear call to action
+6. Include a clear call to action (CTA)

 For example, if you want them to purchase your products, you can add a “Shop Now” CTA like this: